Overview of Child Neglect and Abuse

 If doctors suspect physical abuse, they usually take photographs of the injuries.
 Doctors may do imaging of the brain (a computed tomography [CT] scan or magnetic resonance imaging [MRI]).
 Sometimes x-rays are taken to look for signs of previous injuries.
 Often, if a child is younger than 3 years, x-rays of all bones are taken to check for fractures.

 If a child has been sexually abused within 96 hours of arrival at a medical facility, doctors examine the child to collect legal evidence of possible sexual contact, such as swabs of body fluids and skin surfaces.
-This examination is similar in some ways to the rape examination done in adult sexual assault victims and usually involves what is known as a rape kit.
+This collection of evidence often uses what is known as a rape kit.
 Photographs of any visible injuries are taken.
 In some communities, health care practitioners who are specially trained to evaluate sexual abuse of children do this examination.
 Doctors typically also do tests for sexually transmitted diseases and, when appropriate, for pregnancy.

 The best way to prevent child abuse and neglect is to stop it before it starts.
 Programs that provide support for parents and teach positive parenting skills are very important and necessary.
 Parents can learn how to communicate positively, discipline appropriately, and respond to their children’s physical and emotional needs.
 Programs to prevent child abuse and neglect also help improve parent-child relationships and provide parents with social support.